wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 Tags: gravity forms
 Requires at least: 4.1
 Tested up to: 4.1
-Stable tag: 1.0.4
+Stable tag: 1.1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extends the Gravity Forms plugin - modifies radio, checkbox and repeater list fields so that they meet WCAG 2.0 accessibility requirements.
+Modifies Gravity Forms form fields and improves validation so that forms meet WCAG 2.0 accessibility requirements.

 == Description ==

-Extends the Gravity Forms plugin - modifies radio, checkbox and repeater list fields so that they meet WCAG 2.0 accessibility requirements.
+Extends the Gravity Forms plugin - modifies form fields and improves validation so that forms meet WCAG 2.0 accessibility requirements.

 By default the radio, checkbox and repeater list fields in Gravity Forms do not meet the WCAG 2.0 accessibility requirements.